Birth date: June 17, 1942

-March 7, 2003 - In a presentation to the U.N.
-Security Council, ElBaradei reports that the IAEA "to date found no evidence or plausible indication of the revival of a nuclear weapon program in Iraq."
+March 7, 2003 - In a presentation to the UN Security Council, ElBaradei says the IAEA “to date found no evidence or plausible indication of the revival of a nuclear weapon program in Iraq.”

-October 7, 2005 - Awarded the Nobel Peace Prize, shared with the IAEA, "for their efforts to prevent nuclear energy from being used for military purposes and to ensure that nuclear energy for peaceful purposes is used in the safest possible way."
+October 7, 2005 - Receives the Nobel Peace Prize, jointly with the IAEA, for efforts “to prevent nuclear energy from being used for military purposes and to ensure that nuclear energy for peaceful purposes is used in the safest possible way.”

-February 2006 - Awarded the Greatest Nile Collar, Egypt's highest honor, by Egyptian President Hosni Mubarak.
+February 2006 - Receives the Greatest Nile Collar, Egypt’s highest honor.

-April 26, 2011 - ElBaradei's book, "The Age of Deception: Nuclear Diplomacy in Treacherous Times," is released.
+April 26, 2011 - ElBaradei’s book, “The Age of Deception: Nuclear Diplomacy in Treacherous Times,” is published.

 August 14, 2013 - Resigns as vice president for foreign relations and steps down to protest the heavy police response to anti-government demonstrators.
 He moves to Vienna before the end of the month.